sublime-music/sublime-music/docs/index.rst

 Welcome to Sublime Music's documentation!
 =========================================

-Sublime Music is a GTK3 `Subsonic`_/`Airsonic`_/`Revel`_/`Gonic`_/`Navidrome`_/\*sonic client for the Linux Desktop.
+Sublime Music is a native, GTK3 `Subsonic`_/`Airsonic`_/`Revel`_/`Gonic`_/`Navidrome`_/\*sonic client for the Linux Desktop.